isleofcode/ember-cordova/docs/cli.md

 ### Prepare

 #### Description
-Handles running prepare, but will also fire the beforePrepare/afterPrepare hooks.
+Runs cordova prepare, but also fires beforePrepare/afterPrepare hooks.

+If plugins or platforms have been installed to a project with ember cdv:plugin/platform add foo, running ember cdv:prepare installs these packages on a fresh clone.

+Think of the usage similar to package.json /w npm install.

 #### Examples
 + `ember cordova:prepare`